nico-abram/find-subimage/README.md

 This crate optionally depends on [opencv](https://opencv.org/).
 You can find it's license [here](https://opencv.org/license/) (3-clause BSD or Apache 2 depending on the version).
 The rust bindings are [licensed as MIT](https://github.com/twistedfall/opencv-rust/blob/master/LICENSE).

 It also optionally depends on [simdeez](https://github.com/jackmott/simdeez) which is licensed as [MIT](https://github.com/jackmott/simdeez/blob/master/LICENSE).

+## Running tests

+I recommend running the tests in release mode.